tsgates/arch-wiki-markdown/wiki/TPM.md

 For using a TPM you must compile some packages from the AUR.

-You will need the Trousers package, which was created and released by IBM.
+You will need the trousers package, which was created and released by IBM.

 It provides you with "tcsd", a user space daemon that manages Trusted